Trump’s feud with McCain continues, ship kept out of view

 The order that a Navy destroyer be kept out of sight reflected what appeared to be an extraordinary White House effort to avoid offending an unpredictable president known for holding a grudge, including a particularly bitter one against McCain.

-Three U.S. officials confirmed to The Associated Press that the White House told the Navy to keep the warship named for McCain, his father and his grandfather out of Trump's sight during Trump's visit Tuesday to a base outside Tokyo.
+Three U.S. officials confirmed to The Associated Press that the White House told the Navy in an email to keep the warship named for McCain, his father and his grandfather out of Trump's sight during Trump's visit Tuesday to a base outside Tokyo.

+On Friday, Shanahan told reporters that his staff did a "quick and exhaustive" search and found no email to his front office.
+And he said he has not spoken to the White House or to a top Navy admiral in the Pacific about the matter.

+Asked if anyone would face discipline, he said that he will "wait until I get a full explanation of the facts before I'll pass judgment on the situation."

 The Wall Street Journal first reported that a U.S. Indo-Pacific Command official wrote an email to Navy and Air Force officials about Trump's Memorial Day weekend visit, including instructions for preparations for the USS Wasp, where he was to speak.